 As is the case with other biopharmaceutical companies, Chondrial's success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involves both technological and legal complexity and is therefore costly, time consuming and inherently uncertain.
 Changes in either the patent laws or interpretation of the patent laws in the United States could increase the uncertainties and costs surrounding the prosecution of patent applications and the enforcement or defense of issued patents.
 Patent reform legislation in the United States and other countries, including the Leahy-Smith America Invents Act (referred to as the "Leahy-Smith Act") signed into law in September 2011, could increase those uncertainties and costs.
 The Leahy-Smith Act includes a number of significant changes to U.S. patent law.
 These include provisions that affect the way patent applications are prosecuted, redefine prior art and provide more efficient and cost-effective avenues for competitors to challenge the validity of patents.
-For example, the Leahy-Smith Act allows third-party submission of prior art to the U.S. PTO during patent prosecution and additional proceedings to attack the validity of a patent by U.S. PTO administered post-grant proceedings, including post-grant review, inter partes review, and derivation proceedings.
+For example, the Leahy-Smith Act allows third-party submission of prior art to the U.S. PTO during patent prosecution and additional procedures to attack the validity of a patent by U.S. PTO administered post-grant proceedings, including post-grant review, inter partes review, and derivation proceedings.
 In addition, the Leahy-Smith Act has transformed the U.S. patent system from a "first-to-invent" system to a "first-to-file" system in which, assuming that other requirements for patentability are met, the first inventor to file a patent application will be entitled to the patent on an invention regardless of whether a third party was the first to invent the claimed invention.
 The first-to-file provisions, however, only became effective on March 16, 2013.
-Accordingly, it is not yet clear what, if any, impact the Leahy-Smith Act will have on the operation of Chondrial's inventions and increase the uncertainties and costs surrounding the prosecution of Chondrial's or Chondrial's business, results of operations, financial condition and prospects.
+Accordingly, it is not yet clear what, if any, impact the Leahy-Smith Act will have on the operation of Chondrial's business.
+However, the Leahy-Smith Act and its implementation could make it more difficult to obtain patent protection for Chondrial's inventions and increase the uncertainties and costs surrounding the prosecution of Chondrial's or Chondrial's collaboration partners' patent applications and the enforcement or defense of Chondrial's issued patents, all of which could harm Chondrial's business, results of operations, financial condition and prospects.